 Author: Patricia A. Morley, Research and Writing Associates, LLC

-- New Mexico chose to establish a state-based Marketplace under the Affordable Care Act.
+- New Mexico initially chose to establish a wholly state-based Marketplace under the Affordable Care Act, but then switched to a state-based, federally-supported Marketplace.
 See Health Insurance Marketplaces Under the ACA.

 - Group health plans in New Mexico must include coverage for certain maternity and dependent benefits.
 See Maternity and Dependent Coverage.

 - Health plans in New Mexico must provide or offer coverage for mental health and alcohol dependency treatments.
 Coverage for Autism Spectrum Disorders is required.
 See Mental Health and Alcohol Dependence Coverage.

 - Group health plans must provide coverage for specified providers.
 See Specified Providers.